kbowling74/Water_Quality_Analysis/README.md

 not completed
 # Percy_Priest_Water_Quality_Analysis

-An analysis was conducted regarding the water quality at 5 marinas located at Percy Priest Lake.
+An analysis of the water quality at 5 marinas located at Percy Priest Lake.

 ## Overview
 J. Percy Priest Reservoir and Dam, located near Nashville, TN is a man made fresh-water reservoir and dam.
 There are 14,200 acres of